I appeal to the membership to behave with a little decorum in the course of debates.

 The Deputy has argued there is effectively a power imbalance without the possibility of union recognition.
 As I said, I am in sympathy with that and understand that.

 He also spoke of the need to give additional supports to the Gaeltacht and this issue could be a good place to begin.
 I also understand that.
-Although this is not current policy or legislation, I would be happy to ask the Minister for Business, Enterprise and Innovation, Minister Humphreys, to engage with the Deputy further on this matter.
+Although this is not current policy or legislation, I would be happy to ask the Minister for Business, Enterprise and Innovation, Deputy Humphreys, to engage with the Deputy further on this matter.

 The Government should not tax our health.
 People are sick to death of additional taxes appearing at every opportunity.
 The latest attack on consumers is the increase in VAT on food supplements which is proposed to come in soon.